openwisp/ansible-openwisp2/README.md

 Install ansible
 ---------------

-Install ansible **on your local machine** if you haven't done already, there are various way in which you can do this, but we prefer to use the official python package manager, eg:
+Install ansible **on your local machine** if you haven't done already, there are various ways in which you can do this, but we prefer to use the official python package manager, eg:

     sudo pip install ansible